Kalmy8/Obsidian-DS-Base/Programming/Pandas Basics/Pandas Basics (1st lesson).md

   - `parse_dates`, `encoding`: These parameters handle special data types by parsing dates and specifying file encoding.
   - `on_bad_lines`: This parameter manages lines with errors, such as skipping or warning.

-2. How do the `info()` and `describe()` methods differ in terms of the information they provide about a DataFrame?
+How to create a DataFrame of a python dictionary?
 ?
+- By passing that dictionary inside `pd.DataFrame()` method

+How do the `info()` and `describe()` methods differ in terms of the information they provide about a DataFrame?
+?
 - The `info()` method provides a concise summary of a DataFrame, including the number of non-null entries, data types, and memory usage.
 - The `describe()` method, on the other hand, provides a statistical summary of numerical columns (count, mean, percentiles...)

-3. What are the main differences between a DataFrame and a Series in Pandas?
+What are the main differences between a DataFrame and a Series in Pandas?
 ?
 - A DataFrame is a 2-dimensional labeled data structure with columns of potentially different types, similar to a spreadsheet or SQL table.
 - A Series is a 1-dimensional labeled array capable of holding any data type.
 - Essentially, a DataFrame is a collection of Series.

-4. What are some basic attributes of DataFrame and Series objects, such as size and shape, and how can they be accessed?
+- Series and DataFrame has different methods

+What are some common Series methods which are not available for DataFrame?
+- To get frequency counts of unique values
+- To get the count of unique values
+- To check for membership
+- For vectorized string operations (switching case, splitting)
+- For datetime operations
 ?
-- Basic attributes of DataFrame and Series objects include `shape`, `size`, and `dtypes`.
-The `shape` attribute returns a tuple representing the dimensionality, `size` returns the number of elements, and `dtypes` returns the data types of each column.
-These can be accessed using `df.shape`, `df.size`, and `df.dtypes` for a DataFrame, and similarly for a Series.

-4. Why would you use `df.sample(frac=1)` line?
+- s.value_counts()
+- s.nunique()
+- s.isin([...])
+- .str accessor
+- .dt accessor

+What are the `.size`, `.shape` attributes of a DataFrame and Series objects, such as size and shape, and how can they be accessed?
 ?
+- The `shape` attribute returns a tuple representing the dimensionality,
+- `size` returns the number of elements

+Why would you use `df.sample(frac=1)` line?
+?
-- It is often used to shuffle dataframe, as it returns all the same rows in a random ord
+- It is often used to shuffle dataframe, as it returns all the same rows in a random order